Managing GlusterFS Volumes

 To replace a brick on a distribute only volume, add the new brick and then remove the brick you want to replace.
 This will trigger a rebalance operation which will move data from the removed brick.

-NOTE: Replacing a brick using the 'replace-brick' command in gluster is supported only for distributed-replicate or pure replicate volumes.
+NOTE: Replacing a brick using the 'replace-brick' command in gluster is supported only for pure replicate or distributed-replicate volumes.

 Steps to remove brick Server1:/home/gfs/r2_1 and add Server1:/home/gfs/r2_2: